What Is Spinal Stenosis?

 - Computerized tomography (CT scan).
 A CT scan uses X-rays to create a 3-D image.
 With the help of a dye injected into your body, it can show damage to soft tissue as well as issues with your bones.

-Medication: Common pain remedies such as aspirin, acetaminophen (Tylenol), ibuprofen (Advil, Motrin), and naproxen can offer short-term relief.
+- Over the counter pain treatment: Common pain remedies such as aspirin, acetaminophen (Tylenol), ibuprofen (Advil, Motrin), and naproxen can offer short-term relief.
 All are available in low doses without a prescription.
-Other medications, including muscle relaxants and anti-seizure medications, treat aspects of spinal stenosis, such as muscle spasms and damaged nerves.

-Some people have severe cases.
-They struggle to walk or have issues with their bladder and bowel.
-Doctors may recommend surgery for these people.
-Procedures such as laminectomy and laminoplasty create space between the bones so inflammation can go down.
+If you have a severe case of spinal stenosis, you might struggle to walk or have issues with your bladder and bowels.
+Your doctor may recommend a type of surgery to create space between the bones so inflammation can go down.
+You might get:

 Surgery carries its own risks.
-You should have a talk with your doctor about how much it can help, recovery time, and more before taking that step.
+Talk to your doctor about how much it can help, recovery time, and more before taking that step.

 Some things you can do to help ease symptoms of spinal stenosis include:

 - Exercise.
-Think about moderation -- not 100 push-ups.
+Think about moderation.
 Just take a 30-minute walk every other day.
 Talk over any new exercise plan with your doctor.

 - Apply heat and cold.
 Heat loosens up your muscles.
 Cold helps heal inflammation.
 Use one or the other on your neck or lower back.
 Hot showers are also good.